OanaGaskey/Behavioral-Cloning/README.md

 ## Model Architecture

-Since this project is based on the research conducted by [NVIDIA](​https://devblogs.nvidia.com/deep-learning-self-driving-cars/) I chose to use the model presented by them.
+Since this project is based on the research conducted by NVIDIA, I chose to use the model presented by them.

 ![NvidiaModel](examples/NvidiaModel.JPG)